RumenMoysev/Gallery-Site-Fullstack/README.md

 - **View Profile:** Users can view their own profile with created and liked posts.

 ## Installation
-Clone or download (and extract) the ZIP file of this repository
+First clone or download (and extract) the ZIP file of this repository
+Then:
 ```bash
 cd client
 npm i